coindirect/coindirect-sdk-java/README.md

 # Coindirect Java SDK

 Coindirect
-- API version: 1
+- API version: 1.0.1
-  - Build date: 2018-07-10T11:44:48.559+02:00
+  - Build date: 2019-08-14

-The Coindirect API is offered to all users to make use of our P2P Marketplace, Exchange and Wallets.
+The Coindirect API is offered to all users to make use of our Payments, P2P Marketplace, Exchange and Wallets.

   For more information, please visit [https://help.coindirect.com](https://help.coindirect.com)